Prescription

 Catholic Catechism

-Are such dire predictions destined to come true?
-I certainly hope not.
-I do not want you to come away from this class as hardened cynics.
-Indeed, I think we can–and should–approach our human future in a different way.
-For humans to survive in a troubled world–one which is largely of their own making–we have to cultivate the opposite of cynicism.
-We must cultivate Hope.
+I think we can–and should–approach our human future in a way that is self-consciously antithetical to the spirit of cynicism which is so much a part of the modern world.
+For humans to survive in this troubled world–one that is largely of their own making–we must cultivate Hope.
 Today, I ask you to reflect with me about the meaning of Hope in our lives.
 Where does Hope come from?
 Why is Hope important?
-How do we maintain it?
+How should we fight to maintain it?

-I would like to use our class visits and our readings on the war in Ukraine as the backdrop for our entire discussion.
+I would like to use our class visits and our readings on the war in Ukraine as the backdrop for our discussion.
 Thus, please bring these readings to class.

 In addition, please read these articles about Hope.
 Identify their similarities and differences.

-Kelly J. Baker, “Why I remain hopeful,” Chronicle of Higher Education PRINT AND READ (bring to class)
+Kelly J. Baker, “Why I Remain Hopeful,” Chronicle of Higher Education.
+PRINT AND READ (bring to class)

-Roy Scranton, “Raising my child in a doomed world” PRINT AND READ (bring to class)
+Roy Scranton, “Raising my child in a doomed world” Raising My Child in a Doomed WorldPRINT AND READ (bring to class)

 Isaac Bashevis Singer, “Nobel Lecture” PRINT AND READ (bring to class)